 Where to Stay in Calgary for Sightseeing

-- Mid-Range Hotels: Right downtown, just a short walk from Prince's Island Park in the Bow River and offering large suites at an affordable price is the upscale International Hotel.
-The award-winning, boutique Hotel Arts, an easy stroll from the Calgary Tower, has custom contemporary décor in all the rooms.
+- Mid-Range Hotels: Right downtown, just a short walk from Prince's Island Park in the Bow River and offering large suites at an affordable price, is the upscale International Hotel.
+The award-winning, boutique Hotel Arts, an easy stroll from the Calgary Tower, has custom contemporary décor in all its rooms.
 South of downtown, but very close to Fish Creek Provincial Park, is the Wingate by Wyndham Calgary.
 With an indoor pool and waterslide, this hotel is a good choice for families.

 - Budget Hotels: A good downtown budget option is the BEST WESTERN PLUS Suites Downtown, with extra-large rooms that include either a full kitchen or kitchenette.
-The new Fairfield Inn & Suites offers large suites with city views and a complimentary breakfast.
+The Fairfield Inn & Suites offers large suites with city views and a complimentary breakfast.
 Just south of downtown, near the Stampede grounds, is the BEST WESTERN PLUS Calgary Centre Inn with very reasonable rates.